 Table 1.
-Education I logiam Permit Requirements Planned and Ongoing Activities Include an education program aimed at tenants and Port employees.
-Make educational materials available to tenants and Port employees whose job duties could impact stormwater.
-Conduct training for Port employees covering stormwater management, best management practices, and illicit discharge, detection, and elimination (IDDE) to increase understanding of stormwater issues at the Port and reduce or eliminate behaviors and practices that cause or contribute to adverse stormwater impacts.
-Virtual online training is available to Port staff including those who are not required to be trained under Phase I Permit requirements.
+Education Trogram Permit Requirements 5 5 Include an education program aimed at tenants and Port employees.
+Make educational materials available to tenants and Port employees whose job duties could impact stormwater. • Conduct training for Port employees covering stormwater management, best management practices, and illicit discharge, detection, and elimination (IDDE) increase understanding of stormwater issues at the Port and reduce or eliminate behaviors and practices that cause or contribute to adverse stormwater impacts.
 Conduct outreach activities for tenants to increase understanding of stormwater issues at the Port and reduce or eliminate behaviors and practices that cause or contribute to adverse stormwater impacts.
 Example of such efforts are listed here: Develop outreach materials including BMP summary sheets, BMP trifolds, and trucker quadra-fold that are simplified versions of City of Seattle (City) Source Control BMPs.
 O Conduct SWPPP inspections pursuant to Phase I Permit S6.E.7 to evaluate tenant activities and provide technical assistance for tenant- specific activities.
 During these site visits, we provide education materials and other resources such as ECOSS spill kit information or King County small business hazardous waste program.
 Conduct routine visits to Port facilities and follow up with tenants as needed with outreach materials identified above.
 Respond to tenant inquiries and provide technical assistance on stormwater-related questions.
 Maintain stormwater-related website specific to Maritime issues, including a resource page with educational materials for tenants and the public to learn more about stormwater.
-The Port added more tenant materials and educational information to the website in 2022 which will improve public and tenant access to information that supports protection/improvement of water quality in local receiving waters.
+The Port added more tenant materials and educational information to the website in 2023 which will improve public and tenant access to information that supports protection/improvement of water quality in local receiving waters.
 Post stormwater management information on the Port's website.
 See links below this table.
 Post signage listing stormwater BMPs at certain high use locations.
 The signage includes QR code for translations in multiple languages.